 Functionalism, roughly, is the idea that consciousness is to be identified not with a particular physical implementation (like squishy gray brains or the particular neurons that the brains are made of), but rather with the functional organization of a system.
 The human brain, then, is seen by a functionalist as a particular physical implementation of a certain functional layout, but not necessarily the only possible implementation.
 The same functional organization could, presumably, be manifested or implemented by a computer (for example), which would then be conscious.
-It is not the actual physical system or what it is doing on a physical level that matters to a functionalist, but the abstract "block diagram" that it implements.
+It is not the actual physical substrate that matters to a functionalist, but the abstract "block diagram" that it implements.
 The doctrine of functionalism may fairly be said to be the underlying assumption of the entire field of cognitive science.

 Functionalism gained adherents within philosophy of mind as a response to what are known as token identity theories, or simply identity theories.
 These are theories that say that the conscious mind just is the neurology that implements it, the gray squishy stuff.
 Identity theories, however, exclude the possibility that non-brain-based things could be minds, like computers or aliens.
 Functionalism is predicated on the notion of multiple realizability.
 This is the idea that there might be a variety of different realizations, or implementations, of a particular property, like consciousness.
 Another way of saying this is that there might be many micro states of affairs that all produce or constitute the same macro state of affairs.

 I have several problems with functionalism.